rahatlou/CMP/README.md

 - Data types in python: Dictionaries and sets.
 Comprehensions. data analysis with sets, lists, dicts.
 Plotting a histogram. revisiting example from previous lecture.: [md](lec24/README.md), [examples](lec24/examples)

+- More on Functions in python.
+Animated plots with matplotlib: [md](lec25/README.md), [examples](lec25/examples)

+- Numpy and array-oriented programming with ndarray.
+Example of random walk with arrays: [md](lec26/README.md)